rjmontoya-dev/crypto-signal-bot/README.md

 ## 📦 Project Overview

-A personal crypto futures signal bot that scans markets daily, calculates technical confluences, and sends entry/TP/SL alerts to Telegram. **This is a decision-support tool, NOT an auto-trader.**
+A personal crypto futures signal bot that scans markets hourly, calculates technical confluences, and sends entry/TP/SL alerts to Telegram. **This is a decision-support tool, NOT an auto-trader.**

+**NEW:** 🌐 **Web Dashboard** - Monitor signals, view stats, and control the bot from your browser!

 ## ✅ Completed Features